 - Understand and decide what will happen after discharge.
 Discuss the options with the doctors so that there are no surprises and make sure all your questions are answered.

 - If you are not going home, make sure you know where you will be going and the reasons for going there, be it a nursing home or a rehab facility or another setting.

 - Know who to call and have that person’s number if you have questions after you leave the hospital.

-- Make a list of your medications, including any new ones, and keep them on you.
+- Make a list of your medications, including any new ones, and keep the list on you.
 Also, understand whether there are side effects and what to do if you experience them.

 - Know what care is needed to help prevent your condition from getting worse, what symptoms you need to look out for, and who to call if you experience any of them.

 - Schedule follow-up appointments with your doctor and arrange for transportation to get there.

 If you still have questions, review the written discharge plan with your doctor or hospital social worker.
 For more information, visit The Care Transitions Program.
 And, if you haven’t seen these seven tips on how to prepare for a hospital stay, take a look.